Amantekha

-Amantekha was a little known king of Nubia.
-He most likely ruled in the Third Century BCE.
-Amantekha is so far only known from his pyramid in Meroe (Beg.
-N.4) and was the first king buried at the North Cemetery at Meroe.
+Amantekha was a king of Kush, ruling from Meroë in the second half of the third century BCE.
+Amantekha is known only from his tomb, Beg.
+N 4, which although relatively small is also the earliest known tomb from Meroë's northern cemetery.
 The tomb and the decoration of its chapel are not well preserved.
 The king's name appears on blocks from the south wall of the pyramid chapel.
 The throne name Menibre is only partly preserved, so that other readings are possible too.

+Amantekha is conventionally placed in the chronology of Kushite rulers as the successor of Amanislo and the predecessor of an unknown king who used the Horus name "Shesepankhenamen Setepenre".